English at Firthmoor Primary School

 Writing down ideas fluently depends on effective transcription: that is, on spelling quickly and accurately through knowing the relationship between sounds and letters (phonics) and understanding the morphology (word structure) and orthography (spelling structure) of words

 The word-lists for years 3 and 4 and years 5 and 6 are statutory.
-The lists are a mixture of words pupils frequently use in their writing and those which they often misspell.
-Some of the listed words may be thought of as quite challenging, but the 100 words in each list can easily be taught within the four years of key stage 2 alongside other words that teachers consider appropriate.
-Spelling lists are sent home with pupils on a weekly basis as part of their homework.
+Some of the listed words may be thought of as quite challenging, but the words in each list can easily be taught within the four years of key stage 2 alongside other words that teachers consider appropriate.

-The links below detail the statutory spelling work for each year group(s)
+The links below detail the statutory spelling for each year group(s)